liberland/laws/drafting/drafts/legislative-rules.md

 **Sidearms** are small weapons that can be reasonably concealed and do not interfere with an individual's normal, daily behavior.

 **Weapons** are items designed or used for inflicting bodily harm or physical damage.

+## Referendum Law

+**Against** is the number of votes against the Proposal.

+**Approve** signifies the number of votes approving the Proposal.

+**Cancelling** is the power which the Constitution gives to Congress and the Senate to cancel a Referendum.
+Congress cancels by ⅔ majority vote; the Senate cancels according to its rules.

+**Congress** is the main Representative Democracy organ prescribed by the Constitution.

+**Dismissal** is a special form of Public Veto mandated by the Constitution, whereby certain officials get dismissed from their function by a public decision.

+**Electorate** is the total number of LLM issued in the network.

+**Referendum** is a Constitutional institute of direct democracy.
+The purpose of the Referendum is to enable Citizens to make regular collective decisions.
+The Referendum is the legislator of Liberland, allowing the citizens to propose Laws and Constitutional Amendments and vote on them.
+It also allows other decisions to be made collectively, which don't need to entail regulations.

+**Public Veto** is a specialized form of Referendum where voters have only one vote each.
+It is Constitutionally mandated when the regular Referendum uses any other system than one-citizen-one-vote; this is the case with the Referendum as prescribed by this Law.

+**Turnout** means the total number of voting tokens (does not include conviction).